Punjab Province (British India): Education

+Tribes

+Punjab Province was diverse, with the main castes represented alongside numerous subcastes and tribes (also known as Jāti or Barādarī), forming parts of the various ethnic groups in the province, contemporarily known as Punjabis, Saraikis, Haryanvis, Hindkowans, Dogras, Paharis, Potoharis, Himachalis, Bagri people and other non related ethnicities were Kashmiris, Balti people, Ladakhi people, Pashtuns, Baloch people, Marwaris.

 Agriculture

 Within a few years of its annexation, the Punjab was regarded as British India's model agricultural province.
 From the 1860s onwards, agricultural prices and land values soared in the Punjab.
 This stemmed from increasing political security and improvements in infrastructure and communications.
 New cash crops such as wheat, tobacco, sugar cane and cotton were introduced.
 By the 1920s the Punjab produced a tenth of India's total cotton crop and a third of its wheat crop.
 Per capita output of all the crops in the province increased by approximately 45 percent between 1891 and 1921, a growth contrasting to agricultural crises in Bengal, Bihar and Orissa during the period.

 The Punjab Agricultural College and Research Institute became the first higher educational agricultural institution in the Punjab when established in 1906.
 Rapid agricultural growth, combined with access to easy credit for landowners, led to a growing crisis of indebtedness.
 When landowners were unable to pay down their loans, urban based moneylenders took advantage of the law to foreclose debts of mortgaged land.
 This led to a situation where land increasingly passed to absentee moneylenders who had little connection to the villages were the land was located.
 The colonial government recognised this as a potential threat to the stability of the province, and a split emerged in the government between paternalists who favoured intervention to ensure order, and those who opposed state intervention in private property relations.
 The paternalists emerged victorious and the Punjab Land Alienation Act, 1900 prevented urban commercial castes, who were overwhelmingly Hindu, from permanently acquiring land from statutory agriculturalist tribes, who were mainly Muslim and Sikh.

 Accompanied by the increasing franchise of the rural population, this interventionist approach led to a long lasting impact on the political landscape of the province.
 The agricultural lobby remained loyal to the government, and rejected communalism in common defence of its privileges against urban moneylenders.
 This position was entrenched by the Unionist Party.
 The Congress Party's opposition to the Act led to it being marginalised in the Punjab, reducing its influence more so than in any other province, and inhibiting its ability to challenge colonial rule locally.
 The political dominance of the Unionist Party would remain until partition, and significantly it was only on the collapse of its power on the eve of independence from Britain, that communal violence began to spread in rural Punjab.